xiaoyali97/cs186-spring-2019/README.md

        *Note*: `binid` 0 corresponds to the lowest salaries, and `binid` 9 corresponds to the highest.
 The ranges are left-inclusive (i.e. `[low, high)`) -- so the `high` value is excluded.
 For example, if bin 2 has a `high` value of 100000, salaries of 100000 belong in bin 3, and bin 3 should have a `low` value of 100000.

        *Note*: The `high` value for bin 9 may be inclusive).

+       *Hint*: You might find special postgres functions that could help you in completing this problem, but know that you can do this simply and with only what we've taught you in class.
+This question is much easier to debug without those functions.

     3. Now let's compute the Year-over-Year change in min, max and average player salary.
 For each year with recorded salaries after the first, return the `yearid`, `mindiff`, `maxdiff`, and `avgdiff` with respect to the previous year.
 Order the output by `yearid` in *ascending* order.
 (You should omit the very first year of recorded salaries from the result.)